thirdwing/RcppGraphChi/README.md

 RcppGraphChi: R interface to GraphChi
 ============

+**This package is in very beginning stage.
+Much more work before release.**

 GraphChi is a spin-off of the [GraphLab]( http://www.graphlab.org )-project from the Carnegie Mellon University.
 It is based on research by [Aapo Kyrola]( http://www.cs.cmu.edu/~akyrola/) and his advisors.